Made a Will? If not, what will happen to your estate when you die? Learn about the rules of intestacy and see why it’s important to make a Will.

 - Your personal possessions

-Your children will receive the other half of anything that remains.
-‘Children’ includes illegitimate and adopted children, but not step-children.
+Your children will get the other half of anything left over.

 If you don’t have children

-If you have no children, your spouse or civil partner will inherit everything.
+If you don’t have any children, your spouse or civil partner will inherit everything.

 If you’re single and have children